GeorgeKaravas/Movie-Viewer/Readme.md

 In **head** you need to link the css styles from the relative .css from each tool using *href* command

 After define to an ID our variable"app" we can start using the libraries of the tools.

+In the Movies.js you define what will show on the main bar and that we export.

+In each step of the connection to the mail file , comments show what some function/var and other js command will do.